Sharath44665/spring-boot-react-fullstack/CarDatabase01/README.md

 ### Handling Exception

-handle exceptions during invalid credentials
+handle exceptions during invalid credentials, please note that in the body we need to pass json credentials unfortunately its not shown in the following screenshot!

 ![handle exception](./img/exceptionhandleLoginPost.png)